← Back to Blog

 The Damage: Disputed change orders average $3,000.
 Even one per year is painful.
 Several per year is business-threatening.

-πŸ’‘ The Fix Written approval before work starts.
+The Fix: Written approval before work starts.
 Even a text message creates a paper trail.
 Email is better.
 Signed form is best.

 10. The "We're Too Busy To Track" Problem